tamzidsakib/htmlone/README.md

 # htmlone
-A simple demonstration of a webpage using basic html https://tamzidsakib.github.io/htmlone/
+A simple demonstration of a webpage using basic html. https://tamzidsakib.github.io/htmlone/